FraglyG/SimpleDiscordMusicBot/README.md

 ## Prerequisites

-- Node.js (version 14 or higher)
+- Node.js
-- A Discord account and a server where you can add the bot.
+- A Discord account and a server where you can add the bot
+- A Discord bot token (you can get one [here](https://discord.com/developers/applications))

 ## Setup Instructions

 1. **Clone the repository:**
    ```
    git clone <repository-url>
-   cd discord-music-bot
+   cd SimpleDiscordMusicBot
    ```

 2. **Install dependencies:**